SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\textbf{Models and hyperparameters.} On MNIST, we train a feed-forward neural network of 79,510 parameters composed of two fully connected linear layers (model 1); while on Fashion-MNIST a convolutional neural network (CNN) of 431,080 parameters (model 2) is used.
-On both datasets, we run \algoname{} for $T = 1,000$ steps, using a batch-size $b = 25$, a fixed learning rate $\gamma = 0.5$ for model 1 and 0.1 for model 2, momentum parameter $\beta = 0.99$, and clamp parameter $C = 0.001$.
+\textbf{Models and hyperparameters.} On MNIST, we train a feed-forward neural network of $d = 79510$ parameters composed of two fully connected linear layers (model 1); while on Fashion-MNIST a convolutional neural network (CNN) of $d = 431080$ parameters (model 2) is used.
+On both datasets, we run \algoname{} for $T = 1000$ steps, using a batch-size $b = 25$, a fixed learning rate $\gamma = 0.5$ for model 1 and 0.1 for model 2, momentum parameter $\beta = 0.99$, and clamp parameter $C = 0.001$.
 Moreover, the negative log likelihood loss is used as well as l2-regularization of $10^{-4}$.
 Furthermore, we consider a bit precision of $\delta = 2$ bits and 3 bits on MNIST and Fashion-MNIST, respectively.
-On the most challenging task, i.e., CIFAR-10, we train an even larger CNN of 712,854 parameters (model 3) for $T = 2,000$ steps, with $b = 50$, $\gamma = 0.5$, $\beta = 0.99$, and $C = 0.004$.
-We consider a bit precision of $\delta = 4$ bits, and the cross-entropy loss is employed to train model 3.
-The detailed architectures of the models are presented in Appendix~\ref{app_sec_model_arch}.
+On the most challenging task, i.e., CIFAR-10, we train an even larger CNN of $d = 712854$ parameters (model 3) for $T = 2000$ steps, with $b = 50$, $\gamma = 0.5$, $\beta = 0.99$, and $C = 0.004$.
+We consider a bit precision of $\delta = 4$ bits, and the cross entropy loss is used to train model 3.
+The values of these hyperparameters ($b$, $\beta$, $\gamma$, regularization) are chosen to be coherent with the Byzantine ML literature~\cite{RESAM, allouah2023fixing, karimireddy2022byzantinerobust, Karimireddy2021History}.
+The detailed architectures of the models are presented in~\ref{app_sec_model_arch}.